skillpub/collaboration/docs/features.md

 # Features

-- run any py file by request from Chat App
+- run any py file by request from Chat App, no extra coding to connect script with Chat App
 - pass command line arguments from Chat App to script
 - redirect prints to Chat App
 - redirect plots to Chat App